 - Rosina Malagrida, Head of the Living Lab for Health at IrsiCaixa, co-coordinator of the Barcelona “la Caixa” Living Lab

 The debate will be guided by examples of current European actions in the field of Education and Health.
 On the one hand, the Schools As Living Labs approach will be presented.
-This approach promotes the involvement of students in co-creation of innovative solutions to everyday life problems in cooperation with the local community, with significant benefits in terms of developing 21st century skills.
+This approach promotes the involvement of students in the co-creation of innovative solutions to everyday life problems in cooperation with the local community, with significant benefits in terms of developing 21st-century skills.
 Existing innovative approaches will also be explored to provide the necessary support for the professional and social development of teachers in this new landscape.
-On the other hand, examples of Living Lab infrastructures conducting human-centred research and innovation projects in the field of health will be discussed.
+On the other hand, examples of Living Lab infrastructures conducting human-centred research and innovation projects in the health field will be discussed.

-The High Level Roundtable is aimed at policy makers, as well as any interested member of the research and innovation ecosystem.
-It seeks to inform about the potential of adopting the Living Lab approach for supporting the school of tomorrow, for developing innovation in health, and more broadly for promoting sustainability and resilience in modern societies with citizens as active co-creators of solutions.
-At the same time, participating policy makers will have the opportunity to highlight current and planned policies for Education, Health, Sustainability, Research and Innovation, which can be supported and further developed through synergies with the Living Lab initiatives.
+The High-Level Roundtable is aimed at policy makers, as well as any interested member of the education, research and innovation ecosystems.
+It seeks to raise awareness about the potential of the Living Lab approach for supporting the school of tomorrow, developing health innovation, and, promoting sustainability and resilience in modern societies with citizens as active co-creators of solutions.
+At the same time, participating policy makers will have the opportunity to highlight current and planned policies for Education, Health, Sustainability, Research, and Innovation, which can be supported and further developed through synergies with the Living Lab initiatives.

 - Date and time: 8 July, 10.00-12.00 EET

 - Welcoming coffee from 09h30 and followed by a networking lunch